-- the sum of the utilities of all involved agents.
-In the competitive negotiation class, significant work [8, 9] has been done in the area of bounded rational self-interested agents (BRSI).
+In Multi-Agent systems (MAS), agents negotiate over task allocation, resource allocation and conflict resolution problems.
+Until now almost all related work on negotiation can be categorized into two general classes: cooperative negotiation and competitive negotiation.
+In competitive negotiation, agents are self-interested and negotiate to maximize their own local utility; in cooperative negotiation, agents work to find a solution that increases their joint utility - the sum of the utilities of all involved agents.
+In the competitive negotiation class, significant work [6] has been done in the area of bounded rational self-interested agents (BRSI).
 Said agents are self-interested and social welfare is not a concern - each agent works to maximize its own utility though contracting, bidding and decommiting.
-In the cooperative negotiation class, significant work has been done in the area of conflict resolution through negotiation [2, 5, 11].
-In this work, there is no notion of individual agent utility - agents are "completely-cooperative" with each other and cooperate to solve problems together.
+In the cooperative negotiation class, significant work has been done in the area of conflict resolution through negotiation [5].
+In these approaches there is no notion of individual agent utility - agents are "completely-cooperative" with each other and cooperate to solve problems together.
+Little work has been done to study negotiation between these two extreme cases.

-We feel that as the sophistication of multi-agent systems increases, MAS will be neither simple market systems where each agent is purely self-interested, seeking maximize its local utility, nor distributed problem solving systems where all agents are completelycooperative working to maximize the achievement of a set of global goals.
+We feel that as the sophistication of multi-agent systems increases, MAS will be neither simple market systems where each agent is purely self-interested, seeking to maximize its local utility, nor distributed problem solving systems where all agents are completely cooperative working to maximize their joint utility.
 This will occur for two reasons.
-One reason is that agents from different and separate organizational entities will come together to dynamically form virtual organization/team for solving specific problems that are relevant to each of their organizational entities[7].
-How these agents work in their team will often dependent on the existence of both long term and short-term relationships and on the confrontational attitude of their underlying organizational entities.
-We also feel that even for agents from self-interested organizations, it might be beneficial for them to be partially cooperative when they are in the situations where they will have repeated transactions with other agent from other organizational entities.
-Additionally, agents may be involved concurrently with more than one virtual organizations while doing tasks for their own organizational entity.
-Secondly, we feel that even agents working solely with agents of their own organizational entity, it still may be advantageous for them to take varying attitudes in the spectrum of fully cooperative to totally self-interested in order for the organization to best achieve its overall goals.
-This perspective is based on a bounded-rational argument: it is not possible from a computational nor communication perspective for an agent to be fully cooperative, since agents need to take into account the utilities of all agents in the organization and the state of achievement of all organizational goals to be fully cooperative.
-Thus, it is our feeling that it may be best for the organization to have agents being partially cooperative in its local negotiation with other agents rather than being fully cooperative in order to more effectively deal with uncertainty of not having a completely informed and up-to-date view of the state of the entire agent organization.
+First, agents from different separate organizational entities will come together to dynamically form virtual organizations/teams for solving specific problems that are relevant to each of their organizational entities [3].
+How these agents work in their teams will often be dependent on the existence of both long term and short-term relationships and conform to their underlying organizational entities.
+Also, even for agents from self-interested organizations, it might be beneficial for them to be partially cooperative when they are in the situations where they will have repeated transactions with other agents from other organizational entities.
+Additionally, agents may be involved concurrently with more than one virtual organization while doing tasks for their own organizational entities.

+Secondly, even agents working solely with agents of their own organizational entities will take varying attitudes in the spectrum of fully cooperative to totally self-interested in order for the organization to best achieve its overall goal.
+This perspective is based on a bounded-rational argument: it is not possible from a computational or communicational perspective for an agent to be fully cooperative, because the agent needs to take into account the utilities of all agents in the organization and the state of achievement of all organizational goals to be fully cooperative.
+Thus, it may be best for the organization to have agents being partially cooperative in their local negotiation with other agents rather than being fully cooperative in order to deal more effectively with the uncertainty of not having a more informed view of the state of the entire agent organization.